 The winner will receive a $1,000 cash award, as well as public recognition of the achievement.
 The winner and runner-up manuscripts will be forwarded to the participating publishers, who will review the manuscripts.
 All offers and negotiations will be handled by the potential publisher, directly with the author.

 The runner-up will receive a $500 cash award, as well as recognition for the achievement!

 All ten finalists will receive recognition of their achievement, a letter of recommendation for potential agents and publishers, and a free copy of Columbus: Past, Present and Future!

 Watch the blog for more details on the specifics of these prizes in the coming weeks!

-Young adult manuscripts will not be considered, but a separate contest will be run for young adult manuscripts later in the year.
+Young adult manuscripts will not be considered, but manuscripts with cross-over audiences are accepted.

 Please do not send hard (printed) copies.